-- The review and understanding of Connecticut's Common Core of Leading (CCL) and the Leadership Practice Rubric. - The review and familiarity with applicable portions of Connecticut's Common Core State Standards, Connecticut's Frameworks of K-12 Curricular Goals and Standards, SAT'S and Smarter Balanced Assessments (when available), as well as locally-developed curriculum standards. - Adherence to established timelines. - Completion of required components in a timely and appropriate manner. - Sharing of professional resources and new learnings about professional practice.
+- The CCT Rubric for Effective Teaching 2014, CCT Rubric for Effective Service Delivery 2015, and CT Leader Evaluation and Support Rubric 2015 - The review and familiarity with applicable portions of Connecticut's Common State Standards, Connecticut's Frameworks of K-12 Curricular Goals and Standards, the Smarter Balanced Assessments, as well as locally-developed curriculum standards. - Adherence to established timelines. - Completion of required components in a timely and appropriate manner. - Sharing of professional resources and new learnings about professional practice.